Kingoftheslain/ASPnetW22-0237866/README.md

 # ASPnetW22-Michael_MacNeill

-This folder will contain all of my course content throughout the semester
+# Assignment-2
+This branch contains the contents of my 2nd assignment